ThePJB/reduxlandkings/README.md

 (Medium) Why autocomplete etc jank in this project, is it glams fault? maybe its better to just remember shit anyway (Minor) black tear artifact
 (Minor) collision system hitch on walls in -X and -Y direction

-Shooting:
- * kill bullet when it hits terrain
- * kill bullet and damage entity when it hits entity
- * camera matrix is wrong thanks look. ima have a break

- // need to update look or whatever when player moves mouse while shooting